 MKT 524 Services Marketing.
-(3) A
+(3)

 Strategies for marketing services emphasizing the distinctive challenges and approaches that make marketing of services different from marketing manufactured goods.
-Prerequisite: MKT 502 or equivalent.
+Prerequisite: MKT 502 (or its equivalent).

 MKT 563 Marketing Strategy.
-(3) N
+(3)

 Planning and control concepts and methods for developing and evaluating strategic policy from a marketing perspective.
-Prerequisite: MKT 502.
+Prerequisite: MKT 502

 MKT 584 Internship.
-(3) F, S, SS
+(3)

 MKT 591 Seminar.
-(3) A
+(1-12)

-Topics such as the following are offered in conjunction with the M.B.A. concentration in services marketing and management (see M.B.A. program section):
+Offered in conjunction with the M.B.A. program (see M.B.A. program section).
+Possible topics:

-- (a) Business-to-Business Marketing
+- a) Business-to-Business Marketing.
+(3)

-- (b) Competitive Strategy for Services
+- (b) Competitive Strategy for Services.
+(3)

-- (c) Consumer Behavior and Market Strategy
+- (c) Consumer Behavior and Market Strategy.
+(3)

-- (d) Customer Satisfaction/Service Quality Measurement
+- (d) Customer Satisfaction/Service Quality Measurement.
+(3)

-- (e) International Marketing
+- (e) International Marketing.
+(3)

-- (f) Marketing in the Information Age
+- (f) Marketing in the Information Age.
+(3)

-- (g) New Product and Service Development
+- (g) New Product and Service Development.
+(3)